|Section 74 of the Occupational Health and Safety Act 1991

 ||In 2008–09, one occupational health and safety incident was reported to Comcare under section 68 of the Occupational Health and Safety Act 1991.
 The incident involved contractors who were removing a whiteboard in preparation for painting.
 The whiteboard fell and severed a power cable.
 The contractors were made aware of requirements regarding safe work practices.
 The incident was not investigated by Comcare.

 |Section 8 of the Freedom of Information Act 1982

 ||The department is not subject to the provisions of the Freedom of Information Act 1982.
 However, the department's policy is to comply with the intent of the Act to the extent practicable, having regard to the legal issues which may arise through the non-application to the department of the protections afforded by the Act.

-Two requests for information were received during the year and relevant documents were provided.
+No requests for information were received during the year.

 |Privacy Act 1988

 ||The department is not subject to most of the provisions of the Privacy Act 1988.
 The provisions relating to tax file numbers apply, and the department has common law obligations in relation to the handling of personal information.
 It is departmental policy to observe, as far as practicable, the Privacy Principles set out in the Act.

 No privacy issues were raised with the department during the year.